tgenaitay/non-tech-reading-list/README.md

-Build your tech culture.
+### Build your tech culture.
 Read.

-### You are an entrepreneur, business folk, finance person, student or creative kind.
+You are an entrepreneur, business folk, finance person, student or creative kind.

-### You don't know how to talk with developers, what the hell is an API and how to turn your business idea into a software solution 😥
+**You don't know how to talk with developers, what the hell is an API and how to turn your business idea into a software solution 😥**

 You're not alone.

 Here are the resources [we](http://github.com/lewagon) suggest you check out, subscribe and read often to **build up your tech culture**.

-###📚 READING LIST
+### READING LIST 📚

 * [Hackernoon](http://hackernoon.com/)
 * [HongKiat](http://www.hongkiat.com/)